gginny/genai-labs/genai_studio_prompt_design.md

-# Getting started with Vertex AI Generative AI Studio's User Interface
+# Vertex AI Generative AI Studio's User Interface

+## Get Started

 This guide provides instructions on how to use Generative AI Studio through the Google Cloud console, without using the API or Python SDK.